piccolo-orm/piccolo/docs/src/piccolo/ecosystem/index.rst

 -----------

 Provides some handy utilities for creating an API around your Piccolo tables.
+Examples include:

-Examples include easy CRUD endpoints for ASGI apps, authentication and rate limiting. `Read the docs <https://piccolo-api.readthedocs.io/en/latest/index.html>`_.
+ * Easily creating CRUD endpoints for ASGI apps, based on Piccolo tables.
+ * Automatically creating Pydantic models from your Piccolo tables.
+ * Great FastAPI integration.
+ * Authentication and rate limiting.

+`See the docs <https://piccolo-api.readthedocs.io/en/latest/index.html>`_ for more information.

 Piccolo Admin
 -------------